lichengzou0509/Academic-CV/content/_index.md

           location: Shanghai
           date_start: '2021-11-01'
           date_end: '2022-06-30'
-          description: Get knowledge of foundation and different research topics in computational neuroscience under supervision of Dr. Douglas Zhou and Dr. Songting Li.
+          description: Thanks for Dr. Douglas Zhou's admission, I joined his lab co-directed by Dr. Songting Li and started my journey into computational neuroscience (CNS).
+During this internship, I got knowledge of foundation and different research topics in CNS, and presented interested papers during weekly journal clubs.
+In the meantime, I attended two CNS winter schools hosted by the same institution and one online conference.
     design:
       columns: '2'
   # - block: accomplishments